The Science of Spectral Dreams: Why Your Brain Paints in Color

 The Message of the Baku

-If I could give tu one piece of advice, it would be this: do not try to analyze your rainbow with too much cold logic.
+If I could give you one piece of advice, it would be this: do not try to analyze your rainbow with too much cold logic.
 It is an image meant for the heart, not a calculator.
 The fact that your mind took the trouble to compose this symphony of colors amidst the darkness of your sleep is a gift in itself.

 It is a celebration of your resilience.
-Tu have walked through shadows, and your brain—that quiet magician—decided to transform those remnants of rain into a triumphal arch.
+You have walked through shadows, and your brain—that quiet magician—decided to transform those remnants of rain into a triumphal arch.
 Sometimes, I get a little frustrated seeing people look for omens of material wealth in this symbol.
 The true wealth is this capacity your subconscious has to create beauty out of your difficulties.
 That is what true hope looks like.